(Last updated: 07/08/2020)

 The Future of the Main Cloud Delivery Models

 The terms “cloud” and “in the cloud” refer to the use of computer assets, remotely-hosted by a third party like Amazon Web Services (AWS) or Google Cloud.
-Cloud computing provides a way for business to manage their computing resources online.
+Cloud computing provides a way for businesses to manage their computing resources online.
 It gets them out of the business of running a data center on-premises.

 - Software as a Service (SaaS) — software functionality is delivered from the cloud, with the end user accessing the application through a browser, e.g. Salesforce.com.
 The future of SaaS promises more diverse offerings and more sophisticated in-browser functionality.